 Year Ended December 31,

-- 201 6 20 15 20 14
+2017 7 201 6 201 5

-- (In § millions, except percentages)
+• (In \$ r nillions, exce ept percentag es)

-North America 645 32 % 588 26 % 743 25 %
+North America 727 32 % 645 32 % 588 26 %

-Europe and Africa 493 24 % 711 31 % 905 31 %
+Europe and Africa 532 24 % 493 24 % 711 31 %

-Asia-Pacific 833 41 % 932 40 % 1,210 41 %
+Asia-Pacific 911 41 % 833 41 % 932 40 %

-South America 69 3 % 66 3 % 103 3 %
+South America 72 3 % 69 3 % 66 3 %

-Total (1) 2,040 100 % 2,297 100 % 2,961 100 %
+Total (1) 2,242 100 % 2,040 100 % 2,297 100 %

-(1) Excludes intersegment sales of \$401 million, \$447 million and \$532 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+(1) Excludes intersegment sales of \$427 million, \$401 million and \$447 million for the years ended December 31, 2017, 2016 and 2015, respectively.

 Our intermediate chemistry business sells its products both directly to customers and through distributors.
-Acetic acid, VAM and acetic anhydride are global businesses, and we generally supply our customers under multi-year contracts.
+Acetic acid, VAM and acetic anhydride are global businesses, and we generally supply our customers under a mix of short- and long-term agreements.
 Acetic acid, VAM and acetic anhydride customers produce polymers used in water-based paints, adhesives, paper coatings, polyesters, film modifiers, pharmaceuticals, cellulose acetate and textiles.
 We have long-standing relationships with most of these customers.

 Solvents and derivatives are sold to a diverse group of regional and multinational customers under multi-year contracts and on the basis of long-standing relationships.
 Solvents and derivatives customers are primarily engaged in the production of paints, coatings and adhesives.
 We manufacture formaldehyde for our own use as well as for sale to a few regional customers that include manufacturers in the wood products and chemical derivatives industries.
-The sale of formaldehyde is based on long- and short-term agreements.
 Specialty solvents are sold globally to a wide variety of customers, primarily in the coatings and resins and the specialty products industries.
 These products serve global regions in the synthetic lubricant, agrochemical, rubber processing and other specialty chemical areas.

-Pricing of acetic acid, VAM and other acetyl products is influenced by changes in the cost of raw materials.
+Pricing of acetic acid, VAM and other acetyl products reflects changes in the cost of raw materials.
 Therefore, in general, there is a direct correlation between the cost of raw materials and our net sales for most intermediate chemistry products.
 This impact to pricing typically lags changes in raw material costs over months or quarters.